minoobeyzavi/A-Study-of-IPTV-Interactive-Services-and-Implementation-of-a-Typical-Service/README.md

 Although games deployed by IPTV systems are a far cry from the advanced games that are played on dedicated game consoles, the level of sophistication used by IPTV games has improved dramatically in recent times and this trend is expected to continue into the future.

+##### IPTV Based EAS

+Digital TV systems based in the United States will typically interoperate with a national system called the Emergency Alert Systems (EAS).

+This system was established in the late 1990s by the FCC and alerts people of danger.
+Till now, TV and radio were the two primary carriers of these messages but now IPTV systems have started to also provide this level of functionality to subscribers.

+As shown in the figure below, implementation involves the installation of a standalone FCC Type-Certified EAS receiver and character generator at the IPTV data center.

+IPTV based EAS network components

+Once this device is live on the network, it is possible to automatically send text and digitized audio based EAS alert messages to IPTV end users.

 #### Weather Forecast

 Many IPTV network operators provide viewers with access to the weather forecasts information.
 IPTV based weather application is similar to weather applications that are designed to work on a PC but it is TV based.
 With this service you can have dynamic weather information right on your TV screen.
 This fun-to-use application provides current conditions and forecasts, as well as localized and accurate weather information for wherever in the world.
 More advanced versions might also provide the subscriber with, severe weather alerts for upcoming extreme weather conditions, updated each hour, including hourly forecasts and information for the next hours and days, animated radar and satellite images, videos, and even interactive weather maps.